 Epidermolysis Bullosa cannot be prevented, as it is a genetically inherited condition.
 The following steps may be followed to limit blister formation and prevent further complications:

 - The affected child has to be handled very gently, because the blisters and sores may be painful.
 Gentle handling also minimizes the chances of tearing the skin

-- Maintaining a cool room temperature so as to minimize sweating
+- Maintaining a cool room temperature to minimize sweating

-- Applying lubricants (petroleum jelly) on the skin so as to keep it moist
+- Applying lubricants (petroleum jelly) on the skin to keep it moist

 - Dress should be worn loose (not tight-fitting) and should be of soft texture